Questions & Answers

 Question: Can an individual return his/her controlled substance prescription medication to a pharmacy?

-The CFR does have a provision for an individual to return his/her unused controlled substance medication to the pharmacy in the event of the controlled substance being recalled or a dispensing error has occurred.
+A provision in the Code of Federal Regulations allows for an individual to return his/her unused controlled substance medication directly to a pharmacy in the event of a controlled substance being recalled or a dispensing error has occurred.

 An individual may dispose of his/her own controlled substance medication without approval from DEA.
-Medications should be disposed of in such a manner that does not allow for the controlled substances to be easily retrieved.
-In situations where an individual has expired, a caregiver or hospice staff member may assist the family with the proper disposal of any unused controlled substance medications.
+Medications should be disposed of in such a manner that does not allow for the controlled substances to be easily retrieved and that is consistent with applicable Federal, State, tribal, and local laws and regulations.
+In situations where an individual is deceased, any person lawfully entitled to dispose of the decedent’s property may dispose of controlled substances which were lawfully obtained by the deceased individual.